jjokella/TSMP/doc/content/setup_tsmp/input_obs.md

 #### dampfac ####

-`dampfac`: (real) Input of a flexible state damping factor for the particular observations in this observation file.
-This damping factor applies only to state updates and makes flexible the input from [PF:dampingfactor_state](./input_enkfpf.md#pfdampingfactor_state).
+`dampfac`: (real) Input of a time dependent state damping factor.
+The state vector for an update is given in the corresponding observation file.
+This damping factor applies only to state updates and, when existing, replaces the general input from [PF:dampingfactor_state](./input_enkfpf.md#pfdampingfactor_state).

 For parameter update damping, see